70mai M310 Specs

 The camera uses a Li-ion battery, which is less heat resistant than a camera with a built in capacitor.
 The user manual states you should not use the device in an environment hotter than 60°C (140°F).

-GPS is not supported, unlike most other dash cams.
-A CPL filter isn’t available either, and like we said, there’s no physical lock file button — you can use a voice command to save your video, though.
+A CPL filter isn’t available either, and there’s no physical lock file button — you can use a voice command to save your video, though.

 Conclusion

-All in all, this is an excellent entry level dash can, and great value for money.
+All in all, this is an good entry level dash cam, and great value for money.

 Pros: